Receive $50 off an eligible $100 purchase at the Outside Shop, where you'll find gear for all your adventures outdoors. Sign up for Outside+ today.

 Consider Lynn Hill.
 John Long.
 And others, people as experienced as it gets.
 Each fell to the ground due to an incomplete knot.

 In the trad days of yore, a person might do one or two multi-pitch climbs in a day, tying in for each and staying tied in.
 Today people tie in and out five or 10 times a day at sport crags and in the gym, and the chance of not completing a knot is vastly more likely—then even more so because climbing is popular and many cliffs, once quiet, are bustling.

 The reasons can be what a British psychologist called the Swiss Cheese Effect, or cumulative-act effect—a number of elements, any one of which could change events, lining up.
 In the leadup to her accident, in 1989, as Lynn Hill prepared to do a warmup climb, she was wearing a jacket on a cold morning, so lost the normal visual element; was distracted looking to see where her shoes were; and spoke to another climber.
-She had threaded her harness, intending a bowline, but did not return to it.
+She had threaded her harness, intending a Figure 8 knot, but did not return to complete it.
 She did the route, Buffet Froid (5.10), at Buoux, in Southern France, leaned back—and fell 70 feet to the ground, breaking her ankle and dislocating her elbow, with thankfully nothing worse.

 It can happen to anyone.
 Says Keith Sharples, a longtime climber-writer from the U.K.: “The fact is that thousands of knots are tied daily by hundreds of climbers, and the system works in the main.
 Trouble is, we all get distracted occasionally.
 The probability of having such an accident is very low.
 The flip side is that the consequences are very likely to be very high.”